 The stratigraphical relation of a big limestone basin in the northern trench still remains unclear.
-Its shallow rims were built up with shattered pieces of former temple reliefs, partially dating to the New and Middle Kingdom.
-The monolithic basin may also have experienced this kind of re-use.
+Its shallow rims were built up with shattered pieces of former temple reliefs, partially dating to the Middle and New Kingdom.
+The monolithic basin may also have experienced this kind of reuse.

-In 1907, when the Missione Archeologica Italiana was excavating an area close to the army camp.
-SCHIAPARELLI described some maze-like mud-brick structures as “Favissa”, a “labyrinth”.
-Despite this misinterpretation, many noteworthy finds were discovered within these hardly understandable structures, e.g. the fragments of the naos of king Djoser (2690/2640 – 2670/2620).
+In 1903-1904, when the Missione Archeologica Italiana was excavating an area close to the army camp.
+Ernesto SCHIAPARELLI discovered broad mudbrick walls that he later interpretated as belonging to some kind of rampart.
+Many noteworthy finds were discovered within these hardly understandable structures, e.g. the fragments of the naos of king Djoser (2690/2640 – 2670/2620).
 The majority of the objects, nowadays displayed in the Egyptian Museum of Turin, were shattered into small fragments.
-It is probable that SCHIAPARELLI was working in the same archaeological sequences that were recorded in area 232.
-His so-called “favissa” could therefore be identified as various strata of domestic buildings and industrial workshops throughout different periods of reutilizating former temple inventory.
+It is probable that SCHIAPARELLI was working in the same archaeological sequences that were recorded in area 232, could therefore be identified as various strata of domestic buildings and industrial workshops throughout different periods of reusing former temple inventory.

 Our cooperation with the Museo Egizio in Turin and the University of Pisa will shed new light on the finds and archives from the Missione Archeologica Italiana.

 The project is funded by the Gerda Henkel Stiftung.